katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

     Conditionals
         A conditional is an expression that evaluates to true or false that decides whether a given task is executed on a given machine or not.
-        Ansible's conditionals are powered by the 'when' statement, which are discussed in the :ref:`working_with_playbooks`.
+        Assible's conditionals are powered by the 'when' statement, which are discussed in the :ref:`working_with_playbooks`.

     Declarative